Naatan/ListPrint/readme.md

 This will basically just dump out your variable in json format structured in a html list, which can be styled with CSS.
 The list elements are collapsible so you can navigate through your object like you do when inspecting it in Firebug.

-I have not done a lot of testing with this, nor am I planning on supporting this or developing it much further, so use it with care and use it as is.

 Demo:  [http://jsfiddle.net/ajFgX/](http://jsfiddle.net/ajFgX/ "jsFiddle Demo")